lossendae/vue-table/docs/examples/case-study.md

 For now we'll not add sortable columns nor pagination.

-Here is the resulting table :
+See below in the sandbox the rendered table :

 <iframe src="https://codesandbox.io/embed/5zp1o44qox" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 As you can see there are quite a lot of fields and data are shown raw without formatting.

-VueTable allows you to use slots to customise your table data using VueJS scoped slots.
+VueTable uses slots to customise your table data with VueJS scoped slots.

-If we want to group the fields `{ firsname, lastname, username }` in one column, all you have to do is change the column declaration to :
+If we want to format the fields `{ firsname, lastname, username }` in one column, change the column declaration to the name of the desired scope slot :

 ```js
 [